 It reminded me a little of the Hill of Crosses which has over 250,000 crucifixes left by visitors.
 Maybe the Hill of Angels will be the same in years to come.

 12. Or, take a Trakai Hot Air Balloon Ride!

-If you’re looking for some unique experiences around Trakai Castle than why not take a Hot Air Balloon ride over it?!
+If you’re looking for some unique experiences around Trakai Castle then why not take a Hot Air Balloon ride over it?!

-Your tour will start with a pick up from Vilnius, includes a glass of champagne and you will be able to see truly unique birds eye views of Trakai Island Castle too.
+Your tour will start with a pick-up from Vilnius, which includes a glass of champagne and you will be able to see truly unique birds-eye views of Trakai Island Castle too.

-I visited Vilnius with Tinggly who are gift card experience company.
+I visited Vilnius with Tinggly who is a gift card experience company.
 They sell gifts that are perfect for travellers as they are experiences that can be used all over the world rather than a gift that can clutter your room.

-Tinggly do have their own Best Balloon Guides experience box which includes a Hot Air Balloon Ride in Trakai.
-So, if you’re looking to surprise a loved one this is the perfect idea!
+Tinggly does have its own Best Balloon Guides experience box which includes a Hot Air Balloon Ride in Trakai.
+So, if you’re looking to surprise a loved one this is a perfect idea!